 On its foundations, the current study supports the Pedagogical practice which includes activity setting that allow the school kids to be active and release energy before activities that require children to sit still .
 While to achieve this goal for future analytical studies, in one hand, we exclude the effect of sex and the impact of the standard of living (nutrition and health) on data, all subjects are youngster male choice of the working class with a good salaried.
 Where on other, we based on two age schooling difference formations, the College Preparatory School (CPS) as preschool and kindergarten class.
 Where the contexts and the procedures are consisting in environmental planning learning among the Algerian college preparatory school.

 Measurements of standing balance

-To monitor the development of the pupil’s ability to maintain a state of equilibrium (balance) in a static position (Figure 1).
+Figure 1: Shows the test to evaluate the ability to maintain a state of equilibrium in a static position.

 • Warm dry location - gym